rehabstudio/vagrant-php-nginx-mysql-cake/README.md

 PHP/NGINX/MySQL VAGRANT BOX
 ===========================

 Simple vagrant build for a general php/mysql setup on nginx.
 This will boot up an nginx/php/mysql ubuntu box for a single instance.
 It uses host manager for easy local DNS configuration.

+This particular box also installs some [CakePHP](https://github.com/cakephp/cakephp) and [Capistrano](https://github.com/capistrano/capistrano) dependencies.

 Requirements
 ------------